sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

   </figcaption>
 </figure>

-For example, <a href="https://github.com/sc0h0/fb_mp_hali">this tool</a> has been set up to monitor and alert for Hali rug listing that are 2.8m by 2.3m with a 20% tolerance.
+For example, <a href="https://github.com/sc0h0/fb_mp_hali">this tool</a> has been set up to monitor and alert for Hali rug listing that are 2.8m by 2.3m with a 20% tolerance in dimensions.

-Basic filtering (shown in the first yellow diamond) is applied to ensure that either the listing title or description contains the word 'hali'.
+Basic filtering (shown in the first yellow diamond) is applied to ensure that either the listing title or description contains the word `'hali'`.

 Facebook Marketplace will sometimes insert 'relevant' listings that don't necessarily match the specific keyword, and so these must be filtered.
 Filtering here is also a way to save on usage costs of the ChatGPI API in the next step.

 {% highlight python %}
 def heading_details_keyword(details_collected_text, title_collected_text):